-France is a signatory to the Convention for Biological Diversity (CBD; ) and compliance with its Nagoya Protocol on Access and Benefit Sharing (ABS) is the responsibility of French Polynesia.
-The sampling of biological resources as well as any export requires a declaration to the FP Department of Environment (DIREN).
-Please contact the Gump Station management for assistance.
+France is a signatory to the Convention for Biological Diversity (CBD).
+Compliance with the CBD's Nagoya Protocol on Access and Benefit Sharing (ABS) is the responsibility of French Polynesia.
+Note: APA acces et partage des avantages = access and benefit sharing

 See list of species protected in French Polynesia.
 Sampling or otherwise disturbing these species requires additional procedures depending on the species and activity proposed.
 If you wish to study a protected species, please provide details well in advance, as obtaining necessary authorizations can take a long time.
 Researchers may be granted specific derogations to allow the study of protected species: